mohamedayman130/Mastering-Embedded-System/Unit 7 (MCU Essential Peripherals )/drivers/stm32f103x6 drivers/readme.md

-# gpio driver for stm32f103x6
+# gpio and exti drivers for stm32f103x6